konnektive/RedirectCart/README.md

 ## Checkout URL format

-Konnektive Cart will redirect customers to a checkout URL and will pass the line items information through a `products` parameter of the query string.
+Redirect Cart will redirect customers to a checkout URL and will pass the line items information through a `products` parameter of the query string.
 It's value is a list of (Product ID, Quantity) where the Product ID is obtained from the variant metafield `productId.productId`.
 Each item is separated by semi-colon (;), internally, each pair is separated by a colon (:).
 Allowing as many items as the